-- A cancer cluster is defined as a greater-than-expected number of cancer cases that occurs within a group of people in a geographic area of a period of time.
+A cancer cluster is defined as a greater-than-expected number of cancer cases that occurs within a group of people in a geographic area over a period of time.
+Even if a group of cancer cases meets the criteria to be considered a cancer cluster, there may not be a single, external cause or hazard that can be addressed.

 A greater than expected number is when the observed number of cases is higher than one would typically observe in a similar setting (in a group with similar population, age, race, or gender).
 This may involve comparison with rates for comparable groups of people over a much larger geographic area (e.g., an entire state).